member888lb/Coursera-IBM-Python-Project-for-Data-Engineering/Final Project/README - Final Project.md

 # Coursera-IBM-Python-Project-for-Data-Engineering
-Project Scenario
+Final Project: Acquiring and processing information on world's largest banks Project Scenario

 A multi-national firm has hired you as a data engineer.
 Your job is to access and process data as per requirements.